 Our last night in southern France was spent in Nice.
-We were supposed to sleep in Italy that night, but were unable to get there due to a train strike.
+We were supposed to sleep in Italy and visit Cinque Terre the next day, but were unable to get there due to a train strike.

 You can find more details on our time in Southern France below:

 Italy (October 25th – 31th)

 Italy was our next destination.
 We spent most of our time in the Tuscany region, including Pisa, Florence, Montepulciano and a short stop in Siena.
 We rented a car to travel at our own pace and it was great (though driving there was a bit scary).

 On our way to Austria, we then stopped for one night in Venice.
 I won’t share a guide on Venice as we only spent a few hours exploring this beautiful city, but I did post some of my favorite photos in the post linked below.

 Austria was one of our favorite destinations.
 We visited a few cities, including Graz, Vienna, Salzburg and the small village of Hallstatt.
 From the beautiful cities to the snowy mountains… There’s something for everyone!
 You can find all the details from our time in Austria below:

 We only spent a few days in Germany and it’s certainly a place I want to revisit one day.
 We spent 3 nights in Munich and on our way to Switzerland, we stopped at the Neuschwanstein castle.
 As our stay in Germany was short, I didn’t write much of a travel guide.
 However, I did include a collection of photos with a few notes in the post linked below:

 Switzerland (November 10th – 15th)

 We only stayed 5 nights in Switzerland, but we had an incredible time in this beautiful country.